Chinese-born Australian CCTV journalist detained in China | Federal News Network

-CANBERRA, Australia (AP) — A Chinese-born Australian journalist for CGTN, the English-language channel of China Central Television, has been detained in China, Australia’s government said Monday.
+CANBERRA, Australia (AP) — A Chinese-born Australian journalist working for Chinese state television has been detained by authorities in China, Australia’s government says.

-Australian officials had a consular visit via video link with Cheng Lei at a detention facility last Thursday, Foreign Minister Marise Payne said in a statement.
+Australian officials had a consular visit via video link with Cheng Lei at a detention facility last Thursday, Foreign Minister Marise Payne said in a statement Monday.
 They will continue to provide assistance and support to her and her family, Payne said.

 Australia had been informed by Chinese authorities on Aug.
 14 of her detention, but made its first public statement on Monday.

-Australian authorities have said they do not know why she was detained.
+Australian authorities have said they do not know why she was detained and declined to give further information, citing privacy concerns.
+Cheng wored for CGTN, the English-language channel of China Central Television,

-“Further comment will not be provided owing to the government’s privacy obligations,” Payne said.
+On Tuesday, Chinese foreign ministry spokesperson Hua Chunying said she had no information about Cheng’s situation, but accused Canberra of bowing to “pressure from allies,” in an apparent reference to China’s main rival, the U.S.

+Cheng’s detention comes amid a major downturn in China’s relations with Australia, a major source of the natural resources needed for its manufacturing-based economy, but also a close ally of the U.S., with which China is engaged in a competition for military dominance in the South China Sea among other sources of tensions.

 Cheng had not been charged, but was being held under what is called “residential surveillance at a designated location,” Australian media reported Tuesday.